SirPlease/L4D2-Competitive-Rework/README.md

   * Fixed jockeyed Survivors going down ladders slowly.
   * Fixed an issue where Survivors could selfclear themselves by just spamming M2 while holding a melee (while being jockeyed)
   * Fixed an issue that allowed Jockeys to be able to pounce Survivors when spamming jump while their ability isn't ready and/or just got shoved.
+* L4D2 Ghost Anti-Cheat: A safe plugin that prevents 3rd party programs from being able to lock and see Infected Ghosts.
+* Shadow Fix: This prevents shadows showing through buildings, which would allow Survivors to know exactly where an infected was.

 > **Additional Fixes:**
 * Added "**mv_maxplayers**" that replaces sv_maxplayers in the Server.cfg, this is used to prevent it from being overwritten every map change.